wzhudev/memoize/README.md

 # ts-memoize

-Use memoize pattern in your TypeScript code with easy API.
+Use memoize pattern in your TypeScript code with only one API.

 ## Installation